This is a chi-square calculator for goodness of fit (for alternative chi-square

 be expected given the standard treatment option.

-The first stage is to enter category information in the textboxes below (this calculator
+The first stage is to enter category information into the text boxes below (this calculator

 allows up to five categories - or levels - but fewer is fine).
 So, for example,